Updated: September, 2025

 Hence, the optimal solution lies in adopting an implementation approach that minimises the impact on existing systems and services.
 Fortunately, there are strategies available that enable the gradual introduction of functionality as and when required.

-These progressive approaches aim to assist utilities in effectively managing the risks and uncertainties associated with system migration while providing a smoother pathway for upgrades.
+These progressive approaches aim to assist utilities in effectively managing the risks and uncertainties associated with system migration while providing a smoother pathway for upgrades in electricity CRM software and energy billing.

 In adherence to existing energy transition regulations, certain utilities aim to implement time-of-use (TOU) and critical peak pricing (CPP) tariffs, as well as net metering, while minimising the impact on their legacy CIS (Customer Information System) and avoiding the need for CIS replacement.